 Membership

 Section 1.
-Eligibility: Residents of central Ohio and anyone who is in accord with the purpose of this organization, is eligible for membership.
+Eligibility: Anyone who is in accord with the purpose of this organization, is eligible for membership.

 Section 2.
 Admission to Membership: Candidates for membership shall be subject to membership procedures as approved by the Board of Trustees.